python/cpython/Doc/using/mac.rst

 Getting and Installing MacPython
 ================================

-Mac OS X 10.5 comes with Python 2.5 pre-installed by Apple.
-However, you are encouraged to install the most recent version of Python from the Python website (http://www.python.org).
-A "universal binary" build of Python 2.5, which runs natively on the Mac's new Intel and legacy PPC CPU's, is available there.
+Mac OS X 10.5 comes with Python 2.5.1 pre-installed by Apple.
+If you wish, you are invited to install the most recent version of Python from the Python website (http://www.python.org).
+A current "universal binary" build of Python, which runs natively on the Mac's new Intel and legacy PPC CPU's, is available there.

 What you get after installing is a number of things: